RiteWeight: Randomized Iterative Trajectory Reweighting for Steady-State Distributions Without Discretization Error: Discussion and conclusions

 RiteWeight produces models analogous to ``history augmented'' MSMs \cite{dinner2009separating,vandenEijnden2009tilting,suarez2014simultaneous,suarez2021markov} but with a key difference: no history information is used to analyze the data.
 For this reason, RiteWeight is capable of processing a wide variety of dynamics data, even data from adaptive sampling \cite{pande2010adaptive_msm,clementi2018adaptive}.
 The raw data can be generated from multiple trajectories of arbitrary lengths initiated from arbitrary starting points.

+The main requirement of the current implementation is that trajectory dynamics should be unbiased, i.e., outcomes from a given starting point should reflect the distribution that would occur in ``ordinary'' simulation without any unphysical forces or imposed stopping criteria.
+Thus, for example, weighted ensemble (WE) data could be used but only for lag times up to the WE resampling time; for longer lag times, a statistical continuation analysis would be required \cite{dickson2025wemergebias}.
+However, it should also be possible to use Girsanov reweighting of biased trajectories, a strategy previously applied for MSM construction \cite{keller2017girsanov}.

-Building on previous reports \cite{suarez2021markov}, we have probed the shortcomings of MSMs for identifying mechanisms of folding in the atomistic Trp-cage system (Fig.~\ref{fig:netflux}).
+Building on previous work \cite{suarez2021markov}, we have probed the shortcomings of MSMs for identifying mechanisms of folding in the atomistic Trp-cage system (Fig.~\ref{fig:netflux}).
 Surprisingly, the MSMs built from MD reference data continue to show discrepancies from reference values even at lag times of $\tau \geq $ 100 ns.
-At sufficiently long lag times, the system must become fully Markovian, but evidently at 100 ns, the net fluxes are still influenced by the initial distributions within the clusters.
-This sensitivity of the net fluxes contrasts with the relative robustness of MSM mean first passage time estimates that match the reference value at a lag time of 100 ns (Fig.~\ref{fig:mpft}).
+At sufficiently long lag times, the system must become fully Markovian, but evidently at 100 ns, the net fluxes are still influenced by the initial distributions within the MSM states.
+The sensitivity of the net flux estimates contrasts with the relative robustness of MSM mean first passage time estimates that match the reference value at a lag time of 100 ns (Fig.~\ref{fig:mpft}).

 There remain important tasks ahead to realize the full potential of RiteWeight.
-Most notably, the data analyzed here consists of large data sets with dense sampling in visited regions of phase space.
-In sparser data sets, the algorithm may need to rely on other regularization and smoothing strategies.
-For example, we can modify the RiteWeight update formula~\eqref{reweight-eq} to read
+Most notably, the data analyzed here consists of large data sets with dense sampling in visited regions of configuration space.
+In sparser data sets, the algorithm may need to rely on other regularization and configuration-space smoothing \cite{otten2026smooth-rw}.
+In addition, we can modify the RiteWeight update formula~\eqref{reweight-eq} to read

 Here, \(r\) is a learning rate hyperparameter within the interval $(0,1]$.
-Choosing a smaller \(r\) value may mitigate the impact of noise without changing the RiteWeight fixed point (Theorem 1 in the Appendix).
-Another valuable strategy that may improve the estimation of observables in key phase-space regions is adaptive sampling \cite{pande2010adaptive_msm,clementi2018adaptive}.
+Choosing a smaller \(r\) value may mitigate the impact of noise without changing the RiteWeight fixed point (Theorem 1 in the appendix).
+Another valuable strategy that may improve the estimation of observables in key configuration-space regions is adaptive sampling \cite{pande2010adaptive_msm,clementi2018adaptive}.
 Finally, because RiteWeight can be accurate at any lag time, the range of lag times could be explored to optimize numerical efficiency in equilibrium calculations.